-1) Classic Performance Products’ F-100 power steering assist
+1) Classic Performance Products F-100 power steering

-factory units installed on mid-year Corvettes and early Mustangs.
+similar to the factory units installed on mid-year Corvettes and early Mustangs.

-2) The first step is to remove the factory tie rod from the
+2) The first step is to remove the factory tie rod from

-the original making sure the tube is centered between the rod ends.
+as the original making sure the tube is centered between the rod ends.

-3) The factory drag link and pitman arm are removed and separated.
+3) The factory drag link and pitman arm are removed and

-drag link to the new pitman arm.
+the new drag link to the new pitman arm.

 |

-4) Loosely install the new tie rod with the free end of the
+4) Loosely install the new tie rod with the free end of

-remove the rear U-bolt that holds the axle to the leaf spring.
+Then remove the rear U-bolt that holds the axle to the leaf spring.

-5) Next attach the slave cylinder anchor plate to the axle
+5) Next attach the slave cylinder anchor plate to the

-using the long U-bolt included in the kit.
+axle using the long U-bolt included in the kit.

 6) The ends of the U-bolt are trimmed flush with the nuts